-Processing and final product manufacturing of metal and plastic products consume significant amounts of electricity and energy, leading to greenhouse gas emissions.
+Metal processing and final manufacturing consume significant amounts of electricity and energy, leading to greenhouse gas emissions.

 Manufacturers should procure from suppliers that help abate these impacts by measuring, tracking, and reporting energy use and greenhouse gas emissions, with a focus on reduction.
 They should also perform preventative maintenance on equipment, replace inefficient equipment, use renewable energy sources, and encourage efficient energy behaviors throughout their operations.